tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 All of that said, I think these two things I am about to show you are a major cornerstone in the foundation of why all of this stuff works.
 How they work themselves is quite involved, but you do not need to know how to make a car to drive one.
-I will cheat and show you something that looks simple to the human eye, but in actuality is already this complicated.
+I will cheat and show you something that looks simple to the human eye, but in actuality is already more complicated than it seems.

 ```ts
 const name: string = "Boba";